filamentphp/actions/docs/09-force-delete.md

 <UtilityInjection set="actions" version="4.x">These hook functions can inject various utilities as parameters.</UtilityInjection>

-## Improving the performance of force delete bulk actions
+## Improving the performance of force-delete bulk actions

 By default, the `ForceDeleteBulkAction` will load all Eloquent records into memory, before looping over them and deleting them one by one.